samoina/resuts-summary-component/README.md

 }
 ```

 2. In the past four projects I have done on Front-end Mentor, the feedback from the accessibility report always puzzled me - that the 'Page should contain a level-one heading'.
-Helpful feedback from one (@Abdul Khalid)[https://www.frontendmentor.io/profile/0xAbdulKhalid] showed me how to go about it.
+Helpful feedback from one [@Abdul Khalid](https://www.frontendmentor.io/profile/0xAbdulKhalid) showed me how to go about it.
    _The need to add a level-one heading to improve accessibility by reading aloud the heading by screen readers, you can achieve this by adding a sr-only class to hide it from visual users (it will be useful for visually impaired users)_

 Thus, I added this to this challenge as below, where sr- is for screen reader.
+Code Snippet from [@CSS Tricks](https://css-tricks.com/inclusively-hidden/)
-I am not sure if this is the correct way to write it with BEM naming convention:
+PS:I am not sure if this is the correct way to write it with BEM naming convention:

 ```html
 <h1 class="main__heading--sr">Results Summary</h1>